 It is important to have proper drainage holes in the pot.
 This prevents the water from pooling beneath and causing the roots.

 When the plant is moved to a larger pot, choose the size of the pot carefully.
-A very large pot can lead to overwatering as the idea of putting too much water in the plant can also slow root growth and can also damage the plant.
+A very large pot can lead to overwatering, as putting too much water in the plant can also slow root growth and damage the plant.

 For soil, mix some fresh soil with the old soil.
 This provides important nutrients.

-The pH of the soil for a tropical plant varies from 6.0 to 7.0.
-Furthermore, this needs to be rechecked again and again for every tropical plant because every plant is different.
+The soil pH for a tropical plant varies from 6.5 to 7.5.
+Furthermore, this needs to be rechecked repeatedly for every tropical plant because every plant is different.

 6. Fertilizing